wireapp/wire-docs/src/how-to/support/inspector.md

     * Make a note of the full URL.
 It should point to `nginz-ssl.<domain>` — this is Wire's WebSocket endpoint.
 If it is pointing elsewhere, note that down.
 * In the detail pane, look for a **Messages** tab (Chrome/Edge) or **Response** tab (Firefox).
 Select it.
     * You should see a stream of messages being exchanged between the client and the server.
 At this point the list may be empty or contain only the initial handshake — that is fine.
-* **Wait Patiently.** The backend sends a ping to the client every 30 seconds, and the client responds with a pong.
+* **Wait Patiently.** The client sends a ping to the backend every 20 seconds, and the backend responds with a pong.
 You are waiting to observe this exchange.
-Allow at least 60 seconds — long enough to be confident you would have seen at least one ping/pong cycle if the connection were healthy.
+Allow at least 40 seconds — long enough to be confident you would have seen at least one ping/pong cycle if the connection were healthy.
     * In Chrome and Edge, ping frames are shown with an upward arrow and a payload of the ping data; pong frames are shown with a downward arrow.
 They may also be labelled explicitly as 'ping' and 'pong' depending on browser version.
     * In Firefox, the frames are listed in the Response tab with their type and direction noted in the Type column.
     > NOTE: A healthy connection will show a ping from the server followed shortly by a pong from the client, repeating approximately every 20 seconds.